VasoMIM: Vascular Anatomy-Aware Masked Image Modeling for Vessel Segmentation: Results

 \subsection{Ablation Study}

-Ablation studies are conducted on ARCADE and CAXF with default settings highlighted in \sethlcolor{orange!20}orange.
+Ablation studies are conducted on ARCADE and CAXF with default settings highlighted in \sethlcolor{gray!20}gray.
 Each model is fine-tuned with three random seeds.
 Table~\ref{table:ablation} shows the results of sequentially adding each proposed component to the vanilla baseline, \textit{i.e.}, MAE ($\gamma=0.5$).

-\textbf{Effectiveness of Anatomy-Guided Masking Strategy.} We observe that simply adding the anatomy-guided masking strategy yields a clear performance boost ($+0.30\%$ DSC on ARCADE and $+0.81\%$ DSC on CAXF).
+\textbf{Effectiveness of Anatomy-Guided Masking Strategy.} Simply using the anatomy-guided masking strategy yields a clear performance boost ($+0.30\%$ DSC on ARCADE and $+0.81\%$ DSC on CAXF).
 To better understand this improvement, we measure the proportion of vessel-containing patches in the masked patches during the pre-training process.
-As shown in Fig.~\ref{fig:vessel_patch_ratio} (a), our strategy masks far more patches containing vessels, whereas the baseline masks a nearly fixed (small) proportion of vessel-containing patches regardless of image content.
+As shown in Fig.~\ref{fig:vessel_patch_ratio}(a), our strategy masks a significantly larger number of vessel-containing patches, whereas the baseline masks a small and relatively constant proportion.
 We further visualize an example in Fig.~\ref{fig:vessel_patch_ratio} (b), where the masking ratio of each patch over pre-training is colored.
 Our strategy clearly favors masking patches rich in vascular anatomy, whereas the baseline shows no such preference.

-\textbf{Role of Anatomical Consistency Loss.} Adding the anatomical consistency loss $\mathcal{L}_{\rm cons.}$ to the baseline also produces a notable gain (\textit{e.g.}, $83.15\%\rightarrow84.03\%$ DSC on CAXF).
-This improvement suggests that $\mathcal{L}_{\rm cons.}$ enables the model to learn more discriminative vascular representations.
+\textbf{Role of Anatomical Consistency Loss.} Adopting the anatomical consistency loss $\mathcal{L}_{\rm cons.}$ to the baseline also produces a notable gain (\textit{e.g.}, $+0.88\%$ DSC on CAXF).
+This suggests that $\mathcal{L}_{\rm cons.}$ enables the model to learn more discriminative vascular representations.
 To further verify the impact of $\mathcal{L}_{\rm cons.}$, we first split patches into vessel‑containing and background-only groups, then use UMAP~\cite{healy2024uniform} to project their representations from the model pre-trained \textit{w/} and \textit{w/o} $\mathcal{L}_{\rm cons.}$ into a low-dimensional space, and evaluate how well these representations cluster.
 As shown in Table~\ref{table:clustering}, the model pre-trained \textit{w/} $\mathcal{L}_{\rm cons.}$ achieves much higher SS and CHI, and a far lower DBI than the model pre-trained \textit{w/o} $\mathcal{L}_{\rm cons.}$, indicating more compact and well-separated clusters of vascular representations.